-The Company commits to the principles and best practices of good governance to attain its goals and objectives.
-Its principal officers and directors have attended Corporate Governance seminars or orientation in compliance with the provisions of its Manual of Corporate Governance and provisions of the SEC Memorandum Circular No. 20 series of 2013.
-The seminars were given by accredited providers such as the Institute of Corporate Directors, Philippine Securities Consultancy Corporation and SGV.
+The Company commits to the principles and best practices of good corporate governance to attain its goals and objectives.
+Its principal officers and directors have attended Corporate Governance seminars and orientations in compliance with the provisions of its Manual of Corporate Governance and provisions of the SEC Memorandum Circular No. 20 series of 2013.
+The seminars were given by accredited providers such as the Institute of Corporate Directors, Risk, Opportunities, Assessment and Management (ROAM) and SGV.

 The Company has not deviated from its Manual since the time of the self-rating process previously conducted and reported to the Securities and Exchange Commission on July 31, 2003.
-Formulation of evaluation system to determine level of compliance of the Board and top level management is under process.
+Formulation of the evaluation system to determine level of compliance of the Board and top level management is in progress.